Welcome to today's edition of the Rush 24-7 podcast.

 Let's get to the president's speech on immigration last night.

-We've got the the third rail of third rails here, the uh illegal immigration, and the horses are out of the barn on this.
+And the horses are out of the barn on this.

-You can lock the door to the barn all you want, and you can say but when the horses are gone, the horses are gone.
+You can lock the door to the barn all you want, and you can say, but when the horses are gone, the horses are gone.

 And this is one of these issues.